 This section describes interfaces of all modules.
 Before looking into the interface definitions, please take a look at the section 2, which details how each component listed in the section contributes to the whole process.

-Interfaces of Decomposition Components
+Interfaces of Decomposition Components [Vivi]

 Fragment Annotator Module: interface FragmentAnnotator (eu.excitementproject.tl.decomposition.api)